 - A municipal women’s institute was created in an Ayuujk municipality in Oaxaca in order to better respond to local women’s needs.

 - Three radio spots were produced around agrarian law, land rights, and women’s roles.
 The first focused on the rights of Indigenous women in Mexico to own land; the second focused on the expropriation and dispossession of Indigenous lands as a result of federal reforms; the third specifically highlighted indigenous communities in Oaxaca and women’s access to land.
+Additionally, the radio program“Mother Earth’s Voice” has indirectly benefitted 12,000 people as a broadcast through Mixe Jenpoj community radio.

 About Our Partner